uploadcare/uploadcare-wordpress/uploadcare/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds a way to work with uploadcare.com service and to insert images to your post using it.
+Uploadcare provides media uploading, processing and CDN for your blog.

 == Description ==

-This plugin adds a new tab "Uploadcare" to your "Upload/Insert" at post edit/creating.

-Plugin implements a way to upload images and files using uploadcare.com service.

-It also gives a way to use CDN operations after file is uploaded.

-You can find more information about [Uploadcare](http://uploadcare.com/).
+Uploadcare provides media uploading, processing and CDN for your blog.

+You can upload even very large images and crop and resize them.

+And the best thing of all: with Uploadcare you can select files directly from Facebook, Instagram and Flickr, not only from your computer.

+Check [Uploadcare.com](https://uploadcare.com/) for more information.

 == Installation ==

-Create your personal account at [Uploadcare](http://uploadcare.com/)

-Download the latest release.
-The zip file contains the Wordpress plugin itself and all dependencies.
+1. Download the latest release.
+The zip file contains the Wordpress plugin itself and all its dependencies.

-Uzip file to your wp-content/plugins folder.
+2. Unzip file to your wp-content/plugins folder.

-Activate plugin at "Plugins" page inside your Wordpress admin.
+3. Activate plugin at "Plugins" page inside your Wordpress admin.

-Go to "Settings" -> "Uploadcare settings" and provide public and secret key for your account.
+4. Go to "Settings" -> "Uploadcare settings" and enter the public and secret keys for your account.
+To receive your keys, create your FREE account at [Uploadcare](https://uploadcare.com/accounts/create/plan-based/2/)

+5. Create new post and feel yourself proud!

+Send us your feedback, feedback@uploadcare.com

 == Screenshots ==